 The integrity of the sample bottle is often overlooked but holds a pivotal role in the quest for accurate oil analysis results.
 Opting for bottles provided by the lab is fundamental in ensuring cleanliness and adherence to industry standards.
 Using lab-provided bottles contributes to maintaining a standardized approach, minimizing the risk of contamination and enhancing the reliability of the results.

 Proper bottle storage before delivering samples to labs is crucial in preserving the integrity of the samples.
-Clear sample bottles should be stored away from sunlight at room temperature to prevent external factors from compromising the quality of the oil samples.
-It is a must to focus on prompt sample delivery to labs, avoiding prolonged storage periods that might introduce variations in the sample composition.
+Store clear sample bottles away from sunlight at room temperature and deliver them promptly to the lab to preserve oil sample quality.

 Acknowledging the impact of sunlight exposure on specific test values, particularly in turbine oil, underscores the need for protective measures during bottle storage.
 Labs often provide non-translucent outer covers that shield the sample bottles from sunlight exposure before delivery.
 By adhering to these practices, the integrity of the sample bottle is maintained, ensuring that the collected oil samples reflect the machinery’s operational condition for precise analysis.